If you have been required to withdraw from UBC based on your academic performance, there are some options available for

 Appeal for permission to continue

 The initial requirement to withdraw from UBC Arts can be appealed but requires significant evidence that the issues causing the failed year have been resolved, including proof that you have connected with appropriate professionals (health, wellness, financial aid etc.) to seek help.
-You can submit a letter of appeal and supporting documentation directly to Arts Academic Advising via the permission to continue appeal form (available May 20 – June 30 each year).
-The deadline to appeal for permission to continue is June 30.
+You can submit a letter of appeal and supporting documentation directly to Arts Academic Advising via the permission to continue appeal form (available May 27 – June 15 each year).

 Readmission after two failed years